unibo-spe/spe-slides/content/extra/pps-ci-introduction/_generator.md

 * Design a workflow that **fits the team**
   * Delicate balance between *chaotic organization* and *excessive bureaucracy*
-  * The larger the team, the more control is usually needed more control is usually needed
+  * The larger the team, the more control is usually needed
   * Sparse teams and localized teams have different requisites
-* Project progress is marked also by progress **version control system**
+* Project progress is also marked by progress in the **version control system**
-* Select a *branching model* model that matches the organization
+* Select a *branching model* that matches the organization
   * possibly, a *forking model* for certain kinds of organization
 * **Standardize** the development environment
   * Which newlines on which kind of files?